Pippa Middleton weds millionaire financier James Matthews

 The younger Middleton authored a book.
 She even become a contributor to Vanity Fair.

-"It's been a crazy couple of years since my sister's wedding but it's had its upsides and downsides and I just feel really fortunate to be able to build a career as a writer," she said a year after her sister's wedding.
+"It's been a crazy couple of years since my sister's wedding, but it's had its upsides and downsides, and I just feel really fortunate to be able to build a career as a writer," she said a year after her sister's wedding.

-After dating a string of high-society men, 41-year old Matthews, popped the question last summer after almost two years of dating.
+After dating a string of high-society men, 41-year-old Matthews popped the question last summer after almost two years of dating.
 Matthews' parents are multi-millionaires -- his father, David, was a racing driver-turned-property developer.
-His younger brother is Spencer Matthews of "made of Chelsea" fame.
+His younger brother is reality TV star Spencer Matthews of "Made in Chelsea" fame.